Mariners pitcher Hector Santiago receives 80-game suspension after testing positive for performance-enhancing drugs

 Now, his season is over.
 And it isn’t because of rosin or more accusations of using sticky goop on the baseball.

-On Thursday afternoon, Major League Baseball issued announced that the veteran left-handed pitcher has received an 80-game suspension without pay after testing positive for exogenous testosterone, a performance-enhancing substance that is a violation of MLB’s Joint Drug Prevention and Treatment Program.
+On Thursday afternoon, Major League Baseball announced that the veteran left-handed pitcher has received an 80-game suspension without pay after testing positive for exogenous testosterone, a performance-enhancing substance that is a violation of MLB’s Joint Drug Prevention and Treatment Program.

-Santiago, 33, released the following statement through the Major League Baseball Players Association, saying he won’t appeal this suspension.
+Santiago, 33, released the following statement through the MLB Players Association, saying he won’t appeal this suspension:

 “Today, I have accepted an 80-game suspension imposed by Major League Baseball.
 Recently, I was notified that I had tested positive for testosterone.
 In 2020, while I was not on the roster of a MLB club, I consulted a licensed physician in Puerto Rico who diagnosed me with a condition and recommended hormonal replacement therapy.
 Because I did not play in 2020, I did not consider that this therapy could ultimately lead to a positive test under MLB’s Joint Drug Program.
 That said, I alone am responsible for what I put in my body, and I was not careful.
 Therefore, I have decided for forgo my right to an appeal in this matter and accept the suspension.
 I apologize for any harm this has caused the Seattle Mariners, Mariners’ fans, my teammates, and most importantly, my family.”

-Santiago was recently reinstated from a 10-game suspension for using an undisclosed foreign substance on the baseball in his relief appearance June 27 against the White Sox.
+Santiago was recently reinstated from a 10-game suspension for being in possession of an undisclosed foreign substance while making a relief appearance June 27 against the White Sox.
+After being removed mid-inning, Santiago had his hat, belt and glove checked by the umpire crew.

+Home plate umpire Phil Cuzzi took particular notice of the inside palm of Santiago’s glove, believing there was a circular spot of something sticky.
+He ejected Santiago from the game and confiscated the glove, which was later sent to MLB officials.

+“That’s what’s given to us, because going into this one, once it came up, I was just like, ‘I’m going to use rosin.
+That’s what we got.
+I don’t want this to be a big thing.
+I don’t want this to happen to me,’” Santiago said after that game.
+“And (Cuzzi) said he just felt some stuff sticky on the inside of the glove.
+So all I used was rosin.”

-Santiago and the Mariners maintained that the substance that home plate umpire Phil Cuzzi said was on the inside palm of Santiago’s glove was rosin and sweat.
-Cuzzi ejected Santiago from the game.
-He was suspended two days later and then filed an appeal through the MLB Players Association.
+Santiago and the Mariners maintained that the spot in the glove was a mixture of sweat and rosin from the bag behind the mound.
+Santiago was suspended two days later but immediately filed an appeal through the MLB Players Association.

-After a lengthy hearing at T-Mobile Park, and several days of deliberation, an arbiter, who is employed by MLB, upheld the suspension.
+After a lengthy hearing July 9 at T-Mobile Park, and several days of deliberation, an arbiter, who is employed by MLB, upheld the 10-game suspension, which started after the All-Star break.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.